SRJTools/ZimmermanWorkbench/README.md

 - Usernames
 - File paths

-Extracted indicators can be searched, filtered, correlated, and exported for further investigation and threat hunting workflows.
+Extracted indicators can be searched, filtered, correlated, and exported to support threat hunting and incident response investigations.

 ---